j2store/userguide/paypal_payment_plugin.md

 **Use Paypal Sandbox**

 Paypal offers a testing suite called Sandbox.
-Before going live, you can test your store.
+Before going live, you can test your store using the Paypal's sandbox feature.
+Read more about Paypal Sandbox at developer.paypal.com.

+>IN LIVE SITE, THIS SHOULD BE SET TO NO.

+**Paypal Sandbox Merchant Email**

+Your paypal sandbox email.

+**Article ID for Thanks you message**

+You can create an article to say thanks, provide some information or instructions to the customers, who purchased in your online store.
+Enter the Article ID here.
+This will show, when customers return from the paypal.

+**Geozone**

+By selecting a geozone here, you can restrict this payment method to only customers of that geo-region.
+Choose All geozones to show this method to all customers.